-Taking taurine amino acid supplements can help you get in better shape, shed some pounds, lower anxiety, and overcome exhaustion.
+Taking taurine amino acid supplements can help you get in better shape, shed some pounds, and overcome exhaustion.
 Stress can also be eliminated, and motivation boosted.

-As taurine lowers cortisol, it can aid in better sleep, improved stress management, and controlled anxiety.
+As taurine lowers cortisol, it can aid in better sleep, and improved stress management.

-Taurine fights inflammation, protects the heart, lowers blood pressure, and is a potent nutrient for the brain.
+Taurine fights inflammation, protects the heart, and is a potent nutrient for the brain.